IMSGlobal/caliper-spec/guides/implementation-guide.md

 ### Profile Use Cases

 Caliper Metric profiles represent foundational usage cases.
-Each Metric Profile has it's own subset of use cases listed in it's primary specification document as linked to in this document.
+Each Metric Profile has it's own subset of use cases and user stories listed in it's primary specification document as linked to in this document.

-- TODO: Find some demonstrative use cases and explain how they'd be solved by talking through what questions they want answered, then what Metric Profiles and Events are needed to answer them.

 Make sure to get a use case that decides why and how to add custom extensions.